-Harmful practices include FGM (female genital mutilation), so-called honour based violence, forced marriage, male circumcision, and belief in spirit possession and witchcraft.
+Harmful practices include FGM (female genital mutilation), so-called honour based violence, forced marriage, male circumcision, breast ironing and belief in spirit possession and witchcraft.

-Children and young people can be at risk of significant harm (including of death) and any referrals should be made to MASH citing the harmful cultural practice that the child or young person is at risk of.
+Children and young people can be at risk of significant harm (including of death) and any referrals should be made to the Children and Families Hub citing the harmful practice that the child or young person is at risk of.
 As with all child abuse concerns, if you think a child is in immediate danger, always call 999.

 Honour Based Violence